Gun Control Is Front And Center In Virginia Races

 Trump, Top Congressional Democrats Remain Far Apart On Gun Control

 "What's gonna work the best?" he said.
 "Is it more discipline in schools?
 Is it more fathers in the families?
-I don't know....
+I don't know. ...
 I don't think there's one type of thing that will work here."

 DeSteph's views align with those of Virginia Beach resident Bruce Johnson, a retired Naval officer who's a gun owner and an NRA member.